gmsanchez/mpc_comparison_rpic2017/README.md

 $ pip install -U pip
 ```

-Now download the file `virtualenv_requirements.txt` and place it in the current folder.
+Now download the file `virtualenv_requirements.txt` and the `.py` scripts and place them in the current folder.
 Then, we can install the required dependencies
 ```
 ~/virtualenvs$ pip install -r virtualenv_requirements.txt
 ```